7 Room make-over tips on a budget

 Recently, I moved into my new studio apartment.
-As a student, this is however not the cheapest undertaking.
+As a student, this is however not a cheap undertaking.
 Therefore, I had to come up with ways to save money, as well in the short term as in the long run.
-That is why I have some tips here that will make it easy for you to give your room a true make-over, without having it costing loads of money!
+That is why I have some tips here that will make it easy for you to give your room a make-over on a budget, so a beautiful interior design doesn’t cost you loads of money!

 1. Posters and pictures